Virginia Military Institute -- Cadet life -- 1861-1865

 Scope and Contents

-Account book fragment (3 pages) of Cadet Charles B. Hundley, Class of 1867.
-Contains entries for VMI expenses, 1864-1865.
+One account book fragment (3 pages) of Cadet Charles B. Hundley, Class of 1867.
+Contains entries for VMI expenses for 1864 and 1865.

-Charles T. Haigh Notebook-Diary
+Charles T. Haigh papers

 Collection